 During the warmer months, the patio, deck, or backyard becomes the place where the kids play from dawn to dusk, and parents hang out and relax - especially when there is a swimming pool or spa involved.
 What a wonderful concept!

-These 10 pool safety rules for kids can help ensure everyone has fun in the sun - and in the water - safely.
+Since we're out there so much, we need to have a pool safety plan in place to keep young children safe.
+These 10 pool safety rules will help ensure everyone has fun in the sun - and water - safely.

 Kids under age 14 can swim or use the jacuzzi only when an adult is there to supervise.
 If several adults are present, designate one of them to watch the children for a set amount of time, and then roate responsibilities.

 This technique can help prevent lapses in supervision.
 All kids should be supervised when in or near a pool, even if they're competent swimmers.
 Accidents happen.

 Head-first dives into the pool are not allowed.
 Jump in feet first, or slide down the pool slide feet-first only.
 It's a safety thing.
 In fact, for basic water safety, don't dive into the swimming pool at all.

 Backyard pools aren't deep enough to make this fun but dangerous water-entry safe at home.
 Instead, encourage kids to jump into the swimming pool feet first.